MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/archive/archive-manage.md

 ## Archive sites

-Both global admins and SharePoint admins can archive both non-Group connected, and Group-connected sites from the SharePoint admin center.
-Archiving Group-connected sites will archive only the site, and the rest of the group will continue being active.
+Both global admins and SharePoint admins can archive both non-group connected sites and group-connected sites from the SharePoint admin center.
+Archiving gdfsroup-connected sites will archive only the site, and the rest of the group will continue being active.
 As soon as a site is archived, it stops consuming storage from Active storage quota, and the storage starts being counted towards Microsoft 365 Archive storage.
 (There might be a delay in the change in storage being reflected in the user interface.)

 When a site is archived, compliance features such as eDiscovery and retention labels continue to be applied on the site.